Ar-maan05/mcp-persist/docs/production.md

 ## 11. Readiness probes (`ping`)

-Each store exposes `await store.ping()` for liveness/readiness checks — Redis `PING`, Postgres/SQLite `SELECT 1`.
+Each store exposes `await store.ping()` for liveness/readiness checks: Redis `PING`, Postgres/SQLite `SELECT 1`.
 It returns `True` when the backend is reachable and lets the driver error propagate otherwise, so a health endpoint can report "not ready" when the store's dependency is down: